 Since a statistically significant detection of the PS with EoR-Spec with modest contamination from interlopers is expected only at the highest frequencies \citep[e.g.][]{karoumpis_22, Clarke+24}, we follow previous studies and consider a 40 GHz interval centred around 410 GHz (corresponding to $z\simeq 3.6355$) and thus covering the redshift range $3.42<z<3.87$.
-In our reference cosmology, this corresponds to a comoving radial distance in redshift space of $\Delta r_\parallel\simeq 239 \,h^{-1}$ Mpc sampled at a resolution of
+In our reference cosmology, this corresponds to a comoving radial distance in redshift space of $\Delta r_\parallel\simeq 240 \,h^{-1}$ Mpc.